nuxeo-sandbox/nuxeo-labs-okta/okta-setup/README.md

 ![status](status.png)
 * Don't use the Okta Developer account email address as the email for any Okta user.
 This way you can avoid confusion switching between the developer console and the end-user experience.
 * Be careful to avoid mixing different Okta accounts in the same browser.
 For example, say you are logged into your Okta developer account in your browser session.
 Then you open a notification email from Nuxeo.
 The Okta login will fail and you'll have an error during your demo.
 When in doubt, use a separate browser session (or use incognito windows) for *each* Okta user.
 * If you need to show MFA in your demo, the safest way is to choose a single user specifically for your MFA demo (so that you don't need to do MFA for every single user).
-You can add multifactor options under **Security -> Multifactor**.
-Note that you can make MFA optional, assign it only to specific users, etc. by editing the policy using the **Factor Enrollment** tab.
+You can add multifactor options under **Security -> Authenticators**.
+Note that you can make MFA optional, assign it only to specific users, etc. by creating a custom policy.